danbu26/MICB_305/README.md

 Created datasets_and_results folder, added all .qzv and datasets files from the server(/work/project_2).
 ## Nov 12 - meeting
-Discussion of the results of the indicator species, core microbiome analysis, and differential abundance analysis
+1. Discussion of the results of the indicator species, core microbiome analysis, and differential abundance analysis.
+2. Discussion of the results from the three analysis whether it is applicable to an random forest analysis.

 To do before next meeting: